chauhang/uber-prof/training-job/examples/fsdp/gan/README.md

 ## GAN

-This example trains a generative adversarian network to generate new celebrities after showing the picture of real celebreties
+This example trains a generative adversarial network to generate new celebrities after showing the picture of real celebreties

 The code is adapted from https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html .